tfonteyn/NeverTooManyBooks/README.md

 Add books by scanning their barcode, ISBN, or generic text searches.

-Scan the QR code to open this page on your phone and use the "Get it on Github" button below to download.<br>
+Scan the QR code to open this page on your phone and use the "Get it on GitHub" button below to download.<br>
 ![QR Code](qr-code.png)